Men's Freestyle Skiing Results Olympics 2018: David Wise Wins Gold

 "I never got to do my right [double cork 1260], which is always one of my harder tricks for qualification day," he said, per Shawn Smith of NBCOlympics.com.
 "So I actually fell on it first run, and I just decided, 'You know what, today is not the day to go for glory and try to win the contest' The task of qualifiers is to qualify.
 So I took the right dub 12 out of my run, did a two-handed grab on my right [900] and landed it."

-Ultimately, the strategy paid off, and he showed he remains the best in the world when he fully applied himself in the final.
+The strategy ultimately paid off, and Wise proved he remains the best in the world when he fully applied himself in the final.

-Wise may have some stiff competition on the horizon, though.
+He may have some stiff competition on the horizon, though.

-Ferreira is knocking on the door, having won two silvers and two bronze medals in the Winter X games prior to winning his first Olympic medal.
+Ferreira is knocking on the door, having won two silvers and two bronze medals in the Winter X Games prior to winning his first Olympic medal.

-The halfpipe final also likely represents a breakthrough for the 16-year-old Porteous, who had failed to finish higher than sixth in any of his five World Cup events in 2017.
+The halfpipe final is also a breakthrough for the 16-year-old Porteous, who had failed to finish higher than sixth in any of his five World Cup events in 2017.
 The New Zealand Olympic Team shared a photo of Porteous' reaction to winning bronze, which showed how much the honor meant for him:

 NZ Olympic Team @nzolympics